 But my property is completely disturbed, all the topsoil was stripped off years ago – do I still have to do a CHMP?

 If prior significant disturbance can be demonstrated effectively, it may not be necessary to prepare a mandatory CHMP for your Activity.
-However, you will have to demonstrate to the satisfaction of your councils planning department that significant disturbance has occurred in the past and that this has removed the possibility of Aboriginal cultural heritage material being located within your property.
-This will require the preparation of another level of documentation, such as a Due Diligence assessment or Cultural Heritage/Archaeological Potential Assessment; conversely, although a mandatory CHMP may not be required it is still possible to prepare a voluntary CHMP to ensure any potential Cultural Heritage Issues are managed before works commence.
+However, you will have to demonstrate to the satisfaction of Aboriginal Victoria (AV) that significant disturbance has occurred in the past and that this has removed the possibility of Aboriginal cultural heritage material being located within your property.
+This will require the preparation of another level of documentation, specifically a Preliminary Aboriginal Heritage Test (PAHT), which will need to be certified by AV and provided to your council with your planning permit application; conversely, although a mandatory CHMP may not be required it is still possible to prepare a voluntary CHMP to ensure any potential Cultural Heritage Issues are managed before works commence.